jared-hwang/UrbanInference/README.md

 study of land-use on a various city's emissions, for example, congestion leading to longer trip times leading to greater emissions [[5]](#5).
-By using a model and performing inference on it, we can potentially understanding how to more granularly change current cities or motivate future cities to reduce resource use and CO<sub>_2</sub> emissions.
+By using a model and performing inference on it, we can potentially understand how to more granularly change current cities or motivate future cities to reduce resource use and CO<sub>2</sub> emissions.

-Relatedly is the concept of urban heat islands--when the city itself is warmer than the surrounding areas, resulting in greater air-pollution, heat-related illnesses.
+Relatedly is the concept of urban heat islands--when the city itself is warmer than the surrounding areas, resulting in greater air-pollution and heat-related illnesses, among others.
 Understanding how building material and block structure impacts this could be of massive benefit.
 Gober et al. explored this for Phoenix, Arizona, by modeling three different scenarios based on gathered data [[6]](#6).
 We could potentially use simulation